mo7amed-said-223/control-tower/README.md

 - [ ] Reports Generation
 - [ ] Unit Tests Integration

-## How to Update the Dashboard
-Each time you release an update, simply review this checklist and update the corresponding checkboxes to reflect the new features available in the dashboard.
-This helps users quickly see the current capabilities and future plans of the package.

 ---

 *Note:* The Developer Dashboard Package is built as a collection of modular packages, ensuring each component can be developed, maintained, and updated independently.
 Our goal is to provide a comprehensive, secure, and high-performance dashboard that evolves with the needs of modern development teams.